 Here is an example:

-Providing this in the first paragraph gives you an opportunity to hook the reader.
+Providing this in the intro gives you an opportunity to hook the reader.

 It doesn’t matter if you are a one-man show or part of a bigger digital marketing team, a unique approach sets you apart from the crowd.

 The MarketingProfs blog has a different layout from other blogs.
 There is an intuitive category filter list in close proximity to the content.

 These subtle changes can make a big difference.